Mizohata-Takeuchi inequalities for orthonormal systems: Introduction

 The family of estimates \eqref{kineticStrichartz} go back to work of Castella--Perthame \cite{CP}, were extended up to but not including the endpoint $r = \frac{2(d+1)}{d-1}$ by Keel--Tao \cite{KT}, and the failure of the endpoint was shown in \cite{GP} and \cite{BBGL} when $d=1$ and $d \geq 2$, respectively.
 In particular, the above argument shows that if \eqref{onmtconj} is true for all $p > d + 1$, then the orthonormal Strichartz estimates \eqref{onStrichartz} follow under the conditions in \eqref{qrbetarange}.
 This means we would be able to derive all of the orthonormal Strichartz estimates obtained by Frank--Sabin in \cite[Theorem 8]{FS} when $d \geq 2$; for \eqref{onStrichartz}, it is known the summability exponent $\beta$ given by \eqref{qrbetarange} is optimal for such $q$ and $r$ (see \cite{FLLS}).

 Interestingly, Sabin \cite{Sabin} showed that \eqref{kineticStrichartz} follows from \eqref{onStrichartz} under the conditions in \eqref{qrbetarange} by a semiclassical limiting argument.
-The above discussion raises the possibility that the converse is also true and tentatively suggests that \eqref{onmtconj} is one pathway to this.
+The above discussion raises the possibility that the converse is also true and tentatively suggests that \eqref{onmtconj} is one pathway to this. \begin{remark}[Failure for $p>n+1$ for many compact convex $C^2$ hypersurfaces] Since earlier versions of this paper, Cairo and Zhang \cite{CZ} have shown that the local Mizohata--Takeuchi inequality

+fails whenever $\alpha<\frac{n-1}{n+1}$, the threshold identified earlier by Carbery, Iliopoulou and Wang \cite{CIW}, for many compact convex $C^2$ hypersurfaces $S$; here $\mathrm{d}\sigma$ denotes surface measure on $S$.
+Since it follows that

-\textbf{The structure of the paper.} In Section \ref{Sect:sp} we present our arguments in the setting of the sphere, before moving to more general manifolds $S$ in Section \ref{Sect:gen}.
+and its natural extensions to orthonormal systems (see Section \ref{Sect:gen}) fail for such hypersurfaces whenever $p>n+1$.
+This provides a further indication that the exponent $p=n+1$ may be of particular interest; see \eqref{chr}.
+It remains plausible that \eqref{mtp} holds for the sphere or piece of paraboloid for any $p<\infty$, and further that \eqref{p} and \eqref{onmtconj} hold in some form for all $p<\infty$. \end{remark} \textbf{The structure of the paper.} In Section \ref{Sect:sp} we present our arguments in the setting of the sphere, before moving to more general manifolds $S$ in Section \ref{Sect:gen}.
 In Section \ref{Sect:par} we treat the case of the paraboloid, presenting our results as weighted Strichartz estimates for the Schr\"odinger equation.
 Section \ref{Sect:remarks} consists of a number of observations concerning \eqref{p} and its variants when $p\not=2$: Section \ref{gapfill} establishes some natural interpolants of the $p=1$ and $p=2$ cases, Section \ref{pten} observes that \eqref{p} (when $p$ is an even integer) may be recast as the co-positivity of certain $p$-tensor forms, and Section \ref{Sect:rev} provides some evidence that \eqref{p} might hold in reverse when $p\leq 1$ under a completeness assumption on the orthonormal sequence.

 \textbf{Acknowledgments.} The first and fifth authors are supported by EPSRC Grant EP/W032880/1.
 The second author is supported by JSPS Kakenhi grant numbers 22H00098, 23K25777, 24H00024.
 We thank Tony Carbery, Mark Dennis, Michal Kocvara and Amy Tierney for helpful conversations and correspondence.